Skip to main content

 Time stamped streams

-The function ts_simstream(pace) produces a stream of numbers where each element is time stamped with the wall time when it was produced.
+The function ts_simstream(pace) produces a synthetic stream of numbers where each element is time stamped with the wall time when it was produced.
 This is called a time stamped stream.

 Example: